LyuLucas1207/NebulaFX/docs/kms/configuration.md

 1. Pick a backend (`local` or `vault`).
 2. Ensure the required infrastructure is ready (filesystem permissions or Vault engines).
-3. Start RustFS with `--kms-enable` and the minimal bootstrap flags.
+3. Start NebulaFX with `--kms-enable` and the minimal bootstrap flags.
 4. Call the REST API to refine configuration (timeouts, cache, AppRole, etc.).
 5. Verify with `/kms/status` and issue a test `PutObject` using SSE headers.
 6. Record the configuration in your infra-as-code tooling for repeatability.